Believe

 2023 January - 2024 May

-The first three ‘Synoptic’ Gospels adopt a common viewpoint.
-The 4th Gospel-John-is ‘maverick,’ unconventional, not repeating, but breaking new ground.
+The first three Synoptic Gospels adopt a common viewpoint.
+The 4th Gospel-John-is maverick, unconventional, not repeating, but breaking new ground.
 Importantly, John emphasizes individualism.
 Contrary to the collective culture of his day, Jesus repeatedly calls for decisive individual belief.
-Statements like, ‘the one who believes…,’ abound; response to Jesus has to be personal to be real.
-Here, Jesus engages in extended conversations with individuals.
+Statements like, the one who believes

-The term ‘church’ (ekklesia) never appears in John; his corporate symbols-the Flock & the Vine-prioritize the individual’s relation-as ‘sheep’ or ‘branch’ to Jesus-over intra-community relationships.
-For John, the Church is vacuous without the believer’s personal relationship with Christ.
+The term church (ekklesia) never appears in John; his corporate symbols-the Flock & the Vine-prioritize the individuals relation-as sheep or branch to Jesus-over intra-community relationships.
+For John, the Church is vacuous without the believers personal relationship with Christ.

 Nevertheless, it would be wrong to think John ignores the Church.
-With the introduction of “the disciple Jesus loved” (the ‘Beloved Disciple’) this Gospel depicts an alternative way of doing church.
+With the introduction of the disciple Jesus loved (the Beloved Disciple) this Gospel depicts an alternative way of doing church.
 As the last Gospel written, John was aware of the trend towards hierarchy and uniformity among churches planted by Peter and Paul.
-The Beloved Disciple depicts an alterative egalitarian paradigm, a ‘family model’ for the church, validated by the risen Christ in John’s epilogue (John 21).
+The Beloved Disciple depicts an alterative egalitarian paradigm, a family model for the church, validated by the risen Christ in Johns epilogue (John 21).

-Let’s use this study of John to cultivate our personal, intimate relationships with Christ.
-Let’s also consider what kind of church community the risen Christ desires today.
+Lets use this study of John to cultivate our personal, intimate relationships with Christ.
+Lets also consider what kind of church community the risen Christ desires today.

 01 — Distinctives of John’s ‘Maverick’ Gospel